isaacs/node-tar/README.md

 `stream.read()`.
 For writable streams, it will be acted upon as soon as it is provided, but this can be at any time.

+### Warnings

+Some things cause tar to emit a warning, but should usually not cause the entire operation to fail.
+There are three ways to handle
+warnings:

+1. **Ignore them** (default) Invalid entries won't be put in the archive, and invalid entries won't be unpacked.
+This is usually fine, but can hide failures that you might care about.
+2. **Notice them**  Add an `onwarn` function to the options, or listen to the `'warn'` event on any tar stream.
+The function will get called as `onwarn(message, data)`.
+Handle as appropriate.
+3. **Explode them.**  Set `strict: true` in the options object, and `warn` messages will be emitted as `'error'` events instead.
+If there's no `error` handler, this causes the program to crash.
+If used with a promise-returning/callback-taking method, then it'll send the error to the promise/callback.

 ### Examples

 The API mimics the `tar(1)` command line functionality, with aliases